react-observatory/react-observatory/docs/Dynamic-Injection/Epics.md

 This chapter covers the basic setup for Dynamic Epic Injection.

-Please note that epics are kept running in runtime even after the Component is unmounted.
+Please note that epics are kept running at runtime even after the Component is unmounted.

 ## Root Epic Setup

-To enable Dynamic Epic injection we need to create a root epic using `createRootEpic`
+To enable Dynamic Epic injection, we need to create a root epic using `createRootEpic`

 It returns us a reference to the stream containing all epics and the actual root epic we can run.